image

 • Vehicle safety technology adoption and electric vehicle sales are on the rise.

-IMPACT OF COVID-19:
+IMPACT OF RUSSIA-UKRAINE WAR:

-Market, By Replacement Parts:
+Market, By Replacement Parts

 The global market is divided into tires, Brake Parts, Body parts, Lighting & Electronic Components, Filters, Exhaust components, batteries, Wheels, Turbochargers, and Others based on the replacement parts segment.
 In terms of replacement parts, the tire category would be the largest and is expected to dominate the market in terms of size.
 Because tires have a shorter replacement cycle than their component counterparts, it is projected to remain the leading segment.